-- We will get intimate insights into a selection of Germany’s best of the best wineries, normally not open to visitors.
+- We will get intimate insights into a selection of Germany’s and Alsatian best of the best wineries, normally not open to visitors.

 - We will learn how to read the label on German and Alsatian wine bottles.

 - We will get to know the classification of German wines including the new VDP classification.

 - We will experience the German red wine revolution and discover the German Pinot-Noir country.

-- We will hop across the Rhine river into France and spend two days in Alsace to experience the difference between German and Alsatian wines.
+- We will experience the difference between German and Alsatian wines.

 - We will travel through quietly beautiful sun-kissed rolling hills planted with vines as far as the eye can see.